Growli

 Is button fern toxic to cats?

-No — button fern is listed by the ASPCA as non-toxic to cats.
+No — button fern is not toxic to cats.
+Pellaea rotundifolia is considered pet-safe (it is not on the ASPCA list, and true ferns of this kind are regarded as safe around cats and dogs).
 It is a sensible choice for a home with a cat; a curious nibble will not poison them, though no plant is meant to be eaten.
 Pellaea rotundifolia is not listed by the ASPCA.
 Considered safe around cats and dogs.

 Is button fern safe for cats?